shawly/community-catalog/templates/pihole/0/README.md

-# DokuWiki
+# Pi-Hole

-DokuWiki is a simple to use and highly versatile Open Source wiki software that doesn't require a database.
+The Pi-hole is a DNS sinkhole that protects your devices from unwanted content, without installing any client-side software.

 ## Version
-The Stack is based on DokuWiki Version 2016-06-26a "Elenor of Tsort"
+The Stack is based on Pi-Hole Version v3.2.1

-Check out the underlying dockerfile here: https://hub.docker.com/r/bitnami/dokuwiki
+Check out the underlying dockerfile here: https://hub.docker.com/r/diginc/pi-hole